thatandromeda/hamlet/docs/docs.md

 Client connections run over https to the load balancer.
 Connections between the load balancer and the instance(s) are http, but on a private network only accessible by the load balancer and allowed instances.
 Config is in `.ebextensions/05_elb.config`.

-Application lgging doesn't actually work right now because the filesystem isn't persistent and we havne't thought through where AWS might want a logstream to go. #yolo
+Application logging doesn't actually work right now because the filesystem isn't persistent and we haven't thought through where AWS might want a logstream to go. #yolo